Polycythemia Vera (PV)

 Maintaining a hematocrit below .45 and .42 for men and women respectively, along with low dose aspirin, is currently accepted as a nonleukomegenic approach and first choice treatment in newly-diagnosed low risk PV patients.

 If phlebotomy and low-dose aspirin are not sufficient or appropriate, your doctor may prescribe medicine to lower your red blood count and relieve symptoms.
-Currently there are no drugs approved by the Food and Drug Administration (FDA) to specifically treat Polycythemia Vera.
-However, some medicines approved for other diseases are used to treat the signs and symptoms of this condition (see PATIENT OPTIONS/Drug Reimbursement).
+In 2014 Jakafi became the first drug approved to treat Hydroxyurea resistant / intolerant PV patients.
+In addition, some medicines approved for other diseases are used to treat the signs and symptoms of this condition (see PATIENT OPTIONS/Drug Reimbursement).
 A physician will prescribe one of these options based on a variety of risk factors including age (over 60), history of thrombotic events, and drug tolerance, or if certain disease related symptoms cannot otherwise be controlled.
 Current options include:

 • Hydroxyurea--Often considered in those at high risk for blood clots, based on age and prior history of blood clotting.